maxh/maxheinritz.com/_posts/2026-01-31-values-compatibility.md

 ## Compatibility is contextual

-A value only becomes visible when a context forces a tradeoff.
+A value only becomes fully visible when a context forces a meaningful tradeoff.
 You don't know whether you value career over location until you're offered a great job in a city you'd rather not live in.
 You cannot be entirely sure whether you value honesty over harmony until telling the truth will cost you something.
-Outside of such moments, values are just hypotheses.
+Outside of such moments, values are hypotheses.

 Two people's values are compatible in a given context when their preferred choices can coexist – either because they agree, because their preferences are complementary, or because one or both can accommodate the difference without resentment.
 Two people who both insist on leading will clash.
 A leader paired with someone who values support can thrive.